repejota/resume/resume.md

 Languages: PHP4, PHP5, Javascript, CSS, MySQL

-### Freelance IT Consultant & Senior Developer, Agents Inspired Technologies
+### Freelance IT Consultant & Senior Developer, Agents Inspired Technologies SA
-S.A.
 June 2002 – September 2002, Madrid Area, Spain

 My last job as a freelance with Agents Inspired Technologies S. A. was a full database abstraction of their product and porting their platform to to Oracle